Is Aluminum Foil Safe to Cook With?

 Thankfully, there are options available that bring the pros of aluminum foil with none of the cons.

-Parchment paper, for instance, is an excellent replacement for aluminum foil when it comes to cooking.
+Parchment paper is an excellent replacement for aluminum foil and wax paper when it comes to cooking.
 Non-stick, and conveniently pre-cut, Kana parchment paper is made from PEFC-certified wood pulp from responsibly managed forests.
 Both compostable and biodegradable, you can feel good about disposing of parchment paper after use.
 And not only is it better for the environment, parchment paper is better for you - certified for food contact, and BPA and PFOA free.

 So when it comes to aluminium foil - it’s a wrap!